Iowa governor in 'modified' quarantine after possible coronavirus exposure

 It was reported over the weekend that one of Trump’s personal valets tested positive for the coronavirus.

 On Friday, a spokeswoman for Pence’s office tested positive for the virus.
-Pence was tested and the results were negative, so he traveled to Des Moines for held two events, with state religious leaders and with agriculture and food processing officials, to discuss the pandemic.
+Pence was tested and the results were negative, so he maintained his plan for that day to travel to Des Moines for two events, with state religious leaders and with agriculture and food processing officials, to discuss the pandemic.
 Reynolds attended both events.

+None of the elected officials at Friday’s events, including Pence, Reynolds, and U.S. Sens.
+Chuck Grassley and Joni Ernst, wore face coverings.
+A video recording showed officials from food processing companies being told just before their event that they did not have to wear their masks.

+Reynolds said she carried a mask with her Friday, but did not wear it because she and other officials and staff maintained a safe social distance between each other throughout the day.

 “I want to assure Iowans that I’m healthy and feeling good, and I’m fully focused on leading Iowa’s response to the pandemic (and) on our economic recovery efforts,” Reynolds said Monday.